ampproject/amphtml/extensions/amp-embedly-card/amp-embedly-card.md

 ## Behavior

-Provides you with responsive and shareable embeds to drive the reach of your websites, blog posts, and articles. from any URL using <a href="http://docs.embed.ly/docs/cards">Embedly cards</a>.
+The `amp-embedly-card` component provides you with responsive and shareable embeds to drive the reach of your websites, blog posts, and articles from any URL using <a href="http://docs.embed.ly/docs/cards">Embedly cards</a>.

 Cards are the easiest way to leverage Embedly.
-For any media, Cards provide a responsive embed with built-in embed analytics.
+For any media, cards provide a responsive embed with built-in embed analytics.

-Example: Embedding multiple resources.
+*Example: Embedding multiple resources*

 If you have a paid plan, use the `amp-embedly-key` component to set your api key.
 You just need one per document that includes one or multiple `amp-embedly-card` components: